-The executive leadership team of the EdTech Network is comprised of administrators and professionals with a lifetime of experience in a wide variety of positions in higher education and private industry.
+The leadership team of the EdTech Network is comprised of administrators and professionals with a lifetime of experience in a wide variety of positions in higher education and private industry.
 Many have been with Penn State in some capacity since the founding of the Penn State World Campus in 1998.
 They share a mission to grow the World Campus and push the boundaries of accessibility and interactivity in online education.

 "Our leadership team is firmly committed to driving educational technology forward to enhance the learning experience we provide to Penn State students."

 Daren Coudriet is the Director of the Penn State EdTech Network.
 He has devoted his entire career to helping organizations leverage and adapt to the change created by disruptive technologies.
 He established his first consulting firm while pursuing his B.S. in engineering at Penn State.
 Upon graduation, he helped start a venture-backed firm in State College, Pennsylvania, that developed solutions using geographic information systems (GIS).
 He started his first Internet consulting firm in the 1990s and has been involved in helping organizations leverage the disruptive nature of the internet ever since.
 Daren also earned his M.S. in engineering and an MBA in strategy and marketing from Penn State.

 Dr. Renata S. Engel is Interim Vice Provost for Online Education at Penn State.
 She is responsible for the academic affairs of Penn State World Campus, which encompass the more than 125 undergraduate and graduate online degree programs, minors, and certificates, including support for academic advising, faculty teaching online, and the development, piloting, and evaluation of online curricular innovations and enhancements.